 JD Concentration in Health Equity, Law & Policy

-The JD Concentration in Health Law, Equity & Policy prepares tomorrow's health law and policy advocates to creatively solve complex public health issues and effect equitable, sustainable health in our communities.
-In keeping with the vision, mission, and values of the Health Equity, Law & Policy Program, this JD concentration emphasizes the intersection of health equity, law, and policy and other disciplines as a critical nexus for creating just health for society.
+The JD Concentration in Health Equity, Law & Policy prepares tomorrow's health law and policy advocates to creatively solve complex public health issues and effect equitable, sustainable health in our communities.
+In keeping with the vision, mission, and values of the Health Equity, Law & Policy Program (HELPP), this JD concentration emphasizes the intersection of health equity, law, and policy and other disciplines as a critical nexus for creating just health for society.

 Degree candidates who intend to pursue the JD Concentration in Health Equity, Law & Policy should provide written notice to the Associate Dean for Law & Health Sciences.
 Students generally should make this declaration upon completion of 30 credits and obtain the Associate Dean’s approval for their chosen approach to including an equity focus within their studies.